ProjectMilestonegroupL/MilestoneProject/README.md

 After that, we used a scheduler who decrease the learning rate when our model doesn't learn anymore.

 We reached 0.959 validation accuracy with a 0.7 dropout just before the flatten and a batch normalization after the second convolutional layer.
+(Submission #139964 )

 Finally we tried to add a sigmoid layer, who is a popular activation function in CNN when it placed before the output, but it didn't provide us better results.